ishaanjain/foxcycle/README.md

 8. run `npm run serve` in the client/ directory

-9. Query the `dev` database with the contents of `data.sql` in the root directory
+9. Query the `dev` database with the contents of `data.sql` found in the root directory using Sequel Pro

 10. In your browser, navigate to `localhost:8080`